Eena contemplated Shanks’ story as she slouched on the edge of the

 She slipped out of her dress before climbing beneath two layers of warm

 covers.
-Yaka was already snoring at her
+Yaka was already snoring at her feet.

 “Goodnight, Wanyaka.”